agile-ts/documentation/docs/quick_start/React.md

 To bring some life into our small Application we update the State with the `set` function in which we just pass our desired new value.

+To find out more about States, checkout our [State](../packages/core/features/state/Introduction.md) docs.

 <br />

 ---